salabim/package-embedder/README.md

 ![image2](images/package_embedder_2.png)

 By default all embeddable packages will be selected.
 The user can now deselect one of more packages.

 The field *prefer_installed* can be used to indicate that at run time an already present version of that package will be used.
 If *prefer_installed* is deselected (default), the embedded version will be used anyway.

-The field *py_files_only* is selected by default, meaning that only .py files will be copied.
+If there are non .py files in a package, a field *py_files_only* is shown (ticked by default, meaning that only .py files will be copied.
 If the package has also useful non .py files (like fonts or images), deselect this field.

 When ready, the Generate button can be used to generate the output file.
 This file is always stored in the same folder as the input file and will have the extension *.embedded.py* instead of *.py*.
 So the embedded version of *ruudlib test.py* is *ruudlib test.embedded.py*.

 If the file is written correctly, a popup will confirm that:
 ![image3](images/package_embedder_3.png)